anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 1. User takes a ride, the relevant data would be shared to Ather for their analysis.
 2. Ather stores the data in their FireBase database.
 3. A script retrieves the data using API endpoints on a periodical interval and stores it in Google sheet.
-4. Telegram bot send an alert to the owner when there is an update / new ride.
+4. Telegram bot send an alert to the owner when there is an update on new ride.
-5. In addition, user can interact with bot for charts and analysis.
+5. In addition, an user can interact with bot for charts and analysis.

 ## Setup